 The 12-credit graduate certificate in comparative ethnic studies is an interdisciplinary course of study designed to complement the MA or PhD curriculum required by the student's home department within CU Boulder.
-The Department of Ethnic Studies (DES) offers the certificate to provide specialized training in Africana studies, Chicana/o studies, decolonial feminist studies, comparative ethnic studies, race and sexuality studies, and transnational/hemispheric ethnic studies to students pursuing degrees in various disciplines on campus.
+The Department of Ethnic Studies (DES) offers the certificate to provide specialized training in Africana studies, Latinx studies, Native American and Indigenous studies, comparative ethnic studies, race and sexuality studies, and transnational/hemispheric ethnic studies to students pursuing degrees in various disciplines on campus.

 Students must submit an unofficial transcript and a two-page statement of purpose describing how their graduate interests will be enhanced by our course offerings and mentoring (in the statement of purpose, please identify classes already taken in DES).

 To participate in the ethnic studies certificate program, applicants must maintain good academic standing with their home unit within the Graduate School.
 Their home unit must also indicate its support for the student enrolling in the certificate program.

 A total of 12 credit hours of graduate-level coursework is required for this certificate, nine of which must be from courses in the Department of Ethnic Studies (ETHN 6000 and two electives).
 Certificate program students must maintain a minimum GPA of 3.3.

 |Choose three graduate-level electives, at least two of which are from the Department of Ethnic Studies.
 Approved elective courses include:||9|

 |Screening Race, Class & Gender in the U.S. and the Global Borderland|

 |Special Topics in Africana Studies|

 |W.E.B.
 Du Bois Seminar|

 |The Chicana and Chicano and U.S. Social Systems|